This page contains information about careers and opportunities available at Council.

 Our Cadetship programme has been set up to provide training, development and paid work experience for young people aged 17-24 to give them skills for long term work and sustainable careers.
 This programme reflects both the Mayoral Taskforce and Work and Income's common commitment to have all youth transitioning into further education, training or development.

-The Cadetship is a programme which is run annually and is initiated and advertised by Work and Income New Zealand (WINZ).
+The Cadetship programme is run annually and is initiated and advertised by Work and Income New Zealand (WINZ).

 We are grateful to volunteers who help out in the library and also with seasonal events like the Endless Summer Festival.
 If you would like to lend a hand please get in touch.